christofvermeersch/.github/.github/ISSUE_TEMPLATE/component.md

 name: Component
 about: Describe a component that needs to be implemented
 title: "[Component]"
-labels: ''
+labels: development
 assignees: christofvermeersch

 ---

-_(This is an internal issue submitted by the MacaulayLab team)_
+_(This is an internal issue submitted by the developers)_